-3.1.
-Overview
+3.1 Overview

-A VPC predictor treats an indirect branch as a sequence of multiple virtual conditional branches.5 Each virtual branch is predicted in sequence using the existing conditional branch prediction hardware, which consists of the direction predictor and the BTB (Figure 3).
-If the virtual branch is predicted to be not-taken, the VPC predictor moves on to predict the next virtual branch in the sequence.
-If the virtual branch is predicted to be taken, VPC prediction uses the target associated with the virtual branch in the BTB as the next fetch address, completing the prediction of the indirect branch.
-Note that the virtual branches are visible only to the branch prediction hardware.
+A VPC predictor treats an indirect branch as a sequence of multiple conditional branches, called virtual branches.
+A "virtual branch" is conceptually a conditional branch that is visible only to the processor's branch prediction structures.
+As such, it is different from a "real" conditional branch; it does not affect program behavior, it is not part of the program binary, and it is only used by the VPC predictor.
+Each virtual branch is predicted in sequence using the existing conditional branch prediction hardware, which consists of the direction predictor and the BTB (Fig. 3).
+If the direction predictor predicts the virtual branch as not-taken, the VPC predictor moves on to predict the next virtual branch in the sequence.
+If the direction predictor predicts the virtual branch as taken, VPC prediction uses the target associated with the virtual branch in the BTB as the next fetch address, completing the prediction of the indirect branch.

-3.2.
-Prediction Algorithm
+3.2 Prediction Algorithm

 The detailed VPC prediction algorithm is shown in Algorithm 1.
 The key implementation issue in VPC prediction is how to distinguish between different virtual branches.
-Each virtual branch should access a different location in the
+Each virtual branch should access a different location in the direction

-4Using a separate predictor for indirect branch targets adds one more input to the mux that determines the predicted next fetch address.
+5. Using a separate predictor for indirect branch targets adds one more input to the mux that determines the predicted next fetch address.
 Increasing the delay of this mux can result in increased cycle time, adversely affecting the clock frequency.